Welcome to Medical Humanities

 21-22 Allocations have now been made - please refer to your MyAberdeen course page for details of your course content including timetable - NOT THIS WEBSITE as often last years'.

 Medical Humanities is a long standing and integral part of the curriculum at the University of Aberdeen.

-It aims to give students an alternative perspective on medicine,healthcare, illness, or disability.
+Medical Humanities aims to give all students an alternative perspective on medicine, healthcare, illness, or disability.
 This is achieved by studies in an extensive range of Humanities subjects including anthropology, economics, history, sociology, educational studies, divinity, art and music.
-It also offers languages, including introductory level French, German, Gaelic and Spanish, to prepare students for working in regions where these languages are spoken.

 Part of the purpose of Medical Humanities is to make students more rounded individuals by taking them out of the scientific medical curriculum and exposing them to aspects of their chosen career which they may not have previously considered.
 They are encouraged to consider the nature of knowledge-making; to reflect on the processes of teaching and learning; to understand the experiences of medicine, health, sickness and disability from different perspectives including that of the patient, practitioner or family member.